Stock market today: Wall Street falls and takes a step back after its big rally

 Tuesday marked the first trading for Wall Street following a meeting between Chinese leader Xi Jinping and U.S. Secretary of State Antony Blinken.
 It yielded no signs of progress from either of the world's largest economies on Taiwan, human rights, technology and other issues of contention.

-Most of Wall Street was falling, with more than 85% of stocks in the S&P 500 lower.
+Most of Wall Street was falling, with 85% of stocks in the S&P 500 lower.

 In the bond market, the yield on the 10-year Treasury fell to 3.71% from 3.77% late Friday.
 It helps set rates for mortgages and other important loans.